Aliases for PARN Gene

 Previous GeneCards Identifiers for PARN Gene

 The protein encoded by this gene is a 3'-exoribonuclease, with similarity to the RNase D family of 3'-exonucleases.
 It prefers poly(A) as the substrate, hence, efficiently degrades poly(A) tails of mRNAs.
 Exonucleolytic degradation of the poly(A) tail is often the first step in the decay of eukaryotic mRNAs.
 This protein is also involved in silencing of certain maternal mRNAs during oocyte maturation and early embryonic development, as well as in nonsense-mediated decay (NMD) of mRNAs that contain premature stop codons.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2008]

 GeneCards Summary for PARN Gene

 PARN (Poly(A)-Specific Ribonuclease) is a Protein Coding gene.
-Diseases associated with PARN include dyskeratosis congenita autosomal recessive and pulmonary fibrosis and/or bone marrow failure, telomere-related, 4.
-Among its related pathways are Transport to the Golgi and subsequent modification and Translational Control.
+Diseases associated with PARN include dyskeratosis congenita, autosomal recessive 6 and pulmonary fibrosis and/or bone marrow failure, telomere-related, 4.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PNLDC1.

 UniProtKB/Swiss-Prot for PARN Gene